skylla-connect/skylla-learning-community/README.md

 added benefit that there's no such thing as an "MSC" yet, so the word "screen" causes people to ask "what's a screen?" instead of assuming they know what a "view" is supposed to be.

+# Setup

+* locate the project folder:
+`cd skylla-learning-community`

+* Locate the client folder:
+`cd client`

+* Install node packages and dependencies:
+`npm install`

+* Run tests
+`npm test`

+* In the server folder, run;
+`cd server`

+NOTE:
+If you get into a situation where npm install found some vulnerabilities that needs to be fixed. run;
+`npm audit fix`

+* Start server and the client application

+`python index.py`

+Point your browser to `http://127.0.0.1:5000/`

+## Important:

+Make sure your running `python index.py` in the project folder where there is the server (index.py) serving our client, not in the client folder.

+- And to see the changes, run `npm run build`, then restart the server.